yuvalmGS/gigaspaces-wiki-jekyll/xap97/java-tutorial-part5.markdown

 One of our non functional requirements for our online payment system is that it is highly available and it can handle a large amount of concurrent transactions.
 This can be accomplish in a couple of ways.
 We can deploy the PU with multiple concurrent threads and or multiple PU instances on top of the grid.

 #### Multi threaded PU
 By default the PU is single threaded.
-With a simple annotation you can tell XAP how many threaders the PU should run with.
+With a simple annotation you can tell XAP how many threads the PU should run with.
 {%highlight java%}
 @EventDriven
 @Polling @Polling(concurrentConsumers = 3, maxConcurrentConsumers = 10)